Register to get your text revised right away for FREE ⚡

 Teachers, according to the majority of students, assign much too much homework.
 According to Jackie Cronin, "They give way too much and I have no time after sports and having dinner and showering and being tried because we have to wake up at 6:30 am.".
 Participating in these activities adds to the stress of completing their assignments.

-10. Our teacher always _ us lots of homework.
+16. Our teacher makes us ______ a lot of homework.

 Our maths teacher _____ us a lot of homework last week but he _____ us very much so far this week. asked Jun 11, 2022 in English Grammar by UtkarshSingh ( 36.7k points) class-12